Key Points

-In any organization, there are a number of voices that provide guidance to help you manage your business.
-You have the Voice of the Customer (VOC), which expresses the needs, wants and expectations that your customers have for your business.
+In any organization, several voices guide you to help you manage your business.
+You have the Voice of the Customer (VOC), which expresses the needs, wants, and expectations that your customers have for your business.
 The Voice of the Business (VOB) details what people want, need, and expect of your business.
-The Voice of the Employee (VOE) expresses the needs, wants, and expectations of the people that work for your organization.
+The Voice of the Employee (VOE) expresses the needs, wants, and expectations of the people who work for your organization.
 And finally, you have the Voice of the Process, or VOP, which defines the capability of your processes to meet the wants, needs, and expectations of your VOC and VOB.

 The VOP often comes from the use of common Lean Six Sigma statistical tools.
 A run chart and control chart will tell you whether your processes are stable or not.
 The control chart will tell you whether you are in control or not and whether you are exhibiting common cause or special cause variation.
 By knowing this information, you will be able to determine what type of action to take on your process to enable you to meet the VOC.
 Process capability and metrics such as Cpk will clarify to what degree your process is capable.

-It is critical for your organization to gather, interpret, and properly respond to what you hear from your VOP.
+Your organization must gather, interpret, and properly respond to what you hear from your VOP.
 By doing so, you will increase the probability of your ability to be consistent with your organization’s VOC.

 By thoroughly gathering and analyzing your VOP, you will gain insight into what you need to do to meet the wants, needs, and expectations of your customers.
 If you don’t have that insight, how can you adjust and adapt to be successful?

 There will be conflicts between your VOC and VOP.
-One benefit of knowing the specifics of your VOP is that you will be able to achieve balance between your processes capability and your customer’s expectations.
+One benefit of knowing the specifics of your VOP is that you will be able to achieve a balance between your process capability and your customer’s expectations.

 If you can’t measure it, you can’t understand it.
 If you can’t understand it, you can’t fix it.
 That is why you need to clearly define and understand your VOP.
 As Peter Drucker said, “If you can’t measure it, you can’t improve it.”